 Vitamins, Minerals, and Digestive Fiber

-Rich in magnesium and iron, this seed aids nerve function and oxygen circulation.
-B vitamins help convert food into energy, while antioxidants combat inflammation.
+This seed is rich in magnesium and iron, which helps the nerves and oxygenation.
+B vitamins assist in the transformation of food into energy and antioxidants fight inflammation.
 The insoluble fiber promotes regular digestion, reducing constipation risks.

 Comparing Quinoa with Other Grains in Dog Food